 I am creating UX artifacts and content for a new edition of the best-seller, UX Strategy: How to Devise Innovative Digital Products that People Want, alongside author Jaime Levy.

-I am researching how we can incorporate empathy into human-robot interactions by learning about the developmental psychology of my end users, children with Autism Spectrum Disorder, and leading a team of undergraduate students to design a socially assistive robotic empathy tutoring system supported by robust computational models.
+As a PhD student, I researched how empathy can be incorporated into human-robot interactions by learning about the developmental psychology of children with Autism Spectrum Disorder and leading a team of 5 undergraduate and high school students to design a socially assistive robotic empathy tutoring system supported by robust computational models.
 You can view more project details here.
 I was supported by a National Science Foundation Graduate Research Fellowship (NSF GRFP).
 I graduated with my M.S. in computer science in May 2020.

 During my undergraduate years, I had various jobs on campus.
 I worked at Homework Hotline for 4 years as an over-the-phone tutor for children in grades 4-12.
 I served as a mentor tutor, which entailed conducting training exercises, supervising other tutors, taking difficult calls, addressing technical difficulties, and publicizing the hotline at local schools.
 This position gave me the opportunity to develop my leadership and communication skills while influencing program strategy.
 I also worked as a grader for the engineering department, grading homework and lab assignments weekly for Numerical Methods in Engineering and Digital Electronics and Computer Engineering.
 When I wasn't working at Homework Hotline or as a grader, I was showing prospective students and their families around campus as a tour guide for 2.5 years.